UW-CTRL/AA548-spr2024/bite-size-notes/week-5-e-SCvx-and-GuSTO-SCP.md

 The initial guess for $\bar{p}$ can significantly impact the number of SCP iterations to obtain a solution.
 There is no ideal rule of thumb for initial guesses for $\bar{p}$, however, the run time of SCP is usually in the order of a few seconds or shorter so the user can experiment with different values and develop a good initialization strategy.
 SCvx and GuSTO will always converge on a solution but do not guarantee a feasible solution that satisfies (1) so it is important to provide a good guess to reduce time, increase solution optimality, and encourage converging to a feasible solution.

 **Approximation / Linearization**
-Most of the convexification of (1) is done through the first-order approximation at the reference trajectory by computing the following jacobian matrices
+Most of the convexification of (1) is done through the first-order approximation at the reference trajectory by computing the following jacobian matrices:

 |Equation | #|
 |-----|----|